LBNL-ETA/City-Scale-Electricity-Use-Prediction/README.md

-# City-Scale Electricity Use Analysis
+# City-Scale Electricity Use Prediction

 This is the official repository that implements the following paper: